Charter and Policies

 (a) Resignation: A member may at any time file a resignation from the Society in writing with the Society’s Executive Director.

-(1) Any violation of these bylaws.
+(1) Any violation of these policies.

 (2) Any conduct on the part of a member which is prejudicial to the interests and welfare of the Society and its members.